hpc-carpentry/hpc-carpentry.github.io/_posts/2019/01/2019-01-29-african-task-force-update.md

 ## Closing Notes

-Over the past year the Carpentries have grown and matured considerably, not only globally but also in various regions in Africa, most notably Ethiopia and South Africa.
+Over the past year The Carpentries have grown and matured considerably, not only globally but also in various regions in Africa, most notably Ethiopia and South Africa.
 There are now many opportunities available to African-based instructors to connect to the global and regional community.
-Despite this growth and maturation, it is still a real challenge for isolated community members to grow awareness of the Carpentries’ resources and find sponsors who support participation in Carpentries activities.
+Despite this growth and maturation, it is still a real challenge for isolated community members to grow awareness of The Carpentries’ resources and find sponsors who support participation in Carpentries activities.
-This is not only true for isolated individuals in Africa, but remains a challenge for individuals across the globe who are first to bring the Carpentries to their environment.
+This is not only true for isolated individuals in Africa, but remains a challenge for individuals across the globe who are first to bring The Carpentries to their environment.
 The Carpentries is working hard to provide new resources and support for those pioneers.
 New community members are strongly encouraged to make use of these resources, some of which include the following: